Slayer Logo

 Slayer Logo 1995

 In the mid-1990s, musicians abandoned the traditional pentagram symbol.
-They decided to focus on the inscription, which acquired a new design.
-The strokes of the letters were edited, but this did not affect the aggressive style.
-The name Slayer was white with a thin red shadow on the right side.
+They decided to focus on the redesigned inscription.
+The letter strokes were edited, but this did not affect the aggressive style.
+The name “Slayer” was white, with a thin red shadow on the right side.

 1998 – 2001